 In the final unit of this course book, we reflected on the Requirements Management discipline beyond tools and methodology as applied in consulting and manufacturing firms.

-While elaborating on the costs and benefits of Requirements Management, we learned how requirements-related project efforts are primarily preventive.
-Preventive measures are aiming at preventing costly events from happening; their primary success is rooted in negative events, not happening.
+While elaborating on the costs and benefits of Requirements Management, we learned how requirements - related project efforts are primarily preventive.
+Preventive measures are aimed at preventing costly events from happening; their primary success is rooted in ensuring that negative events do not happen.
 It is, therefore, difficult to measure and quantify the return on investment of Requirements Managements efforts.

-We then elaborated on the relationship of traditional Requirements Management and agile project management concepts.
-While the idea of agile project management seems to contradict the idea of early requirements specification, agile ideas can still eliminate some of the defects of classical Requirements Management.
+We then elaborated on the relationship between traditional Requirements Management and agile project management.
+While agile project management seems to contradict the idea of early requirements specification, agile ideas can still eliminate some of the defects of classical Requirements Management.
 By translating requirements into user stories, project managers allow for a deeper involvement of stakeholders and the integration of requirements into the implementation process.

-We then turned to the limits of Requirements Management and introduced the concepts of bounded rationality and principal-agent relations.
-Bounded rationality helps elaborating on a more realistic view of the cognitive process of eliciting requirements from stakeholders.
-It is key to understand, that traditional Requirements Management takes stakeholder’s views at face value, while their rationality is limited by several factors.
-The principal-agent-concept can uncover traditional Requirement Management’s limitations regarding the risks of moral hazard.
+We then turned to the limits of Requirements Management and introduced the concepts of bounded rationality and principal - agent relations.
+Bounded rationality helps elaborate a more realistic view of the cognitive process of eliciting requirements from stakeholders.
+It is key to understand that traditional Requirements Management takes stakeholders’ views at face value, while their rationality is limited by several factors.
+The principal - agent - concept can uncover traditional Requirement Management’s limitations regarding the risks of moral hazard.
 The concept delivers valuable insights into the relationship between contractors and clients and how information imbalances impair classical Requirement Management’s assumptions on fair play.

-We have pointed out, however, that Requirements Management is not only limited by these conditions of practical realities, but is explicitly designed to counter them – if not to the fullest degree, certainly on a satisfactory level.
+We have pointed out, however, that Requirements Management is not only limited by these conditions of practical realities but is explicitly designed to counter them - if not to the fullest degree, then certainly to a satisfactory level.